 "We require 3 LORs through CASPA.
 One MUST be from a MD/DO/PA/NP with whom you have worked or shadowed.
 Additionally, this is just me personally, professors write horrible reference letters.
 It's as if they hold themselves on a high pedestal to which no person can reach.
 Be leery of asking your professor for a letter." - Mickey King, the Admissions Director for South University Savannah PA

 You definitely need a letter from a medical provider where you have volunteered or worked:

-- A provider is the universal term for an MD, PA, NP, DO or anybody who cares for patients somewhat independently.
-Of course the ideal letter is going to be from a PA but this is not always possible.
-When I applied to PA school I did not have a letter from a PA, was this a big deal?
+- A provider is a universal term for an MD, PA, NP, DO, or anybody who cares for patients somewhat independently.
+Of course, the ideal letter is going to be from a PA but this is not always possible.
+When I applied to PA school, I did not have a letter from a PA, was this a big deal?
 I don't know I still got into PA school.